View Categories

 Introduction: Fundamental Rights and Directive Principles in the Indian Constitution

-This delicate balance finds expression in the interplay between Fundamental Rights and Directive Principles of State Policy (DPSP), constituting two fundamental pillars that steer the governance and advancement of the nation.
+This delicate balance is shown in how Fundamental Rights and Directive Principles of State Policy (DPSP) interact.
+These are two important parts that guide the governance and progress of the nation.

 Comparative Analysis of Fundamental Rights and Directive Principles in India’s Constitutional Landscape